-(SSRR) Recycling center (waste-related use category).
+(PPQQ) Recycling center (waste-related use category).

-- (1) The use shall be subject to the site capacity calculation/site plan review procedures of § 151.070.
-Site capacity/site plan review shall be conducted concurrently with any required conditional use permit review. - (2) The site shall have a minimum area of at least 80,000 square feet. - (3) There shall be at least two parking spaces per 100 square feet of floor area open to the public. - (4) All processing operations shall be conducted within an enclosed structure. - (5) All vehicles, or parts thereof, on the premises shall be operable and shall meet all state and federal licensing requirements. - (6) Outdoor storage shall be limited to drop-off recycling bins and shall be fenced with a solid fence of at least six feet, but not more than eight feet in height.
-Storage may not exceed the height of the fence. - (TSS) Religious institution.
-The standards of this subsection shall apply when a Religious Institution is located within a platted residential subdivision and takes direct access exclusively to a local road: - (1) Operational requirement.
+(1) The use shall be subject to the site capacity calculation/site plan review procedures of $\frac{151.070}{100}$.
+Site capacity/site plan review shall be conducted concurrently with any required conditional use permit review.

+(2) The site shall have a minimum area of at least 80,000 square feet.

+(3) There shall be at least two parking spaces per 100 square feet of floor area open to the public.

+(4) All processing operations shall be conducted within an enclosed structure.

+(5) All vehicles, or parts thereof, on the premises shall be operable and shall meet all state and federal licensing requirements.

+(6) Outdoor storage shall be limited to drop-off recycling bins and shall be fenced with a solid fence of at least six feet, but not more than eight feet in height.
+Storage may not exceed the height of the fence.

+(QRR) Religious institution.
+The standards of this subsection shall apply when a Religious Institution is located within a platted residential subdivision and takes direct access exclusively to a local road:

+(1) Operational requirement.
 Hours of operation shall be limited to 8:00 a.m. to 8:00 p.m.; any assembly occurring outside these established hours of operation shall require a temporary use permit in accordance with § 151.114(K).
 A maximum of 15 such events per calendar year (per zoning lot) shall be permitted.
-Requests for modifications or waivers from the limits of this subsection (TTSS)(1) shall require review and approval in accordance with the delegated conditional use permit procedures of § 151.0570.
-This operational requirement shall not apply to the following activities: ancillary activities unrelated to the core congregate/worship practice, involving, in the aggregate, only a subset of the members of the religious institution and only a fraction of the assembly space. - (2) Classification.
+Requests for modifications or waivers from the limits of this subsection (QQ)(1) shall require review and approval in accordance with the delegated conditional use permit procedures of § 151.070.
+This operational requirement shall not apply to the following activities: ancillary activities unrelated to the core congregate/worship practice, involving, in the aggregate, only a subset of the members of the religious institution and only a fraction of the assembly space.

+(2) Classification.
 A school, day care, or camp associated with the use shall be classified as a separate principal use.

-(UUTT) Rural business.
+(SS) Rural Business

-- (1) Site plan review.
-The use may be subject to the site capacity calculation/site plan review procedures of § 151.070. - (2) Site area.
+(1) Site Plan Review.
+The use may be subject to the Site Capacity Calculation/Site Plan Review procedures of § 151.070.

+(2) Site Area.
 The site shall have a minimum area of at least 200,000 square feet.
-No more than 10% of the site may be used for exposed material and equipment storage, not including the access drive.
-However, outside storage of material or equipment in excess of 10% on agricultural sites of 200,000 square feet or more, shall require a conditional use permit and may be subject to additional conditions. - (3) Location.
-Rural businesses shall not be located on lots within platted subdivisions. - (4) Setbacks.
-All structures, activities, and storage areas shall comply with Table 151.125(4). - (5) Outdoor storage.
+No more than 10 percent of the site may be used for exposed material and equipment storage, not including the access drive.
+However, outside storage of material or equipment in excess of 10 percent on agricultural sites of 200,000 square feet or more, shall require a conditional use permit and may be subject to additional conditions.

+(3) Location.
+Rural Businesses shall not be located on lots within platted subdivisions.

+(4) Setbacks.
+All structures, activities, and storage areas shall comply with Table 151.125(4).

+(5) Outdoor Storage.
 Equipment, parking facilities, and material storage shall be screened from adjoining properties.
-For those uses allowed by right, material storage shall not exceed ten feet in height or a height established by the conditional use permit.
+For those uses allowed by right, material storage shall not exceed 10 feet in height or a height established by the Conditional Use Permit.

-(VVUU) Service stations (vehicle service, limited use category).
+(RRTT) Service stations (vehicle service, limited use category).